pattonsgirl/Spring2022-CEG2410/Projects/Project2/README.md

 ## Part 1 - create a `samba` share

+1. Install `samba` on your AWS Ubuntu instance.
+2. Create a folder in the `/` directory named `share`.
+3.

 ## Part 2 - manange the users

+## Part X - firewalls

+Strictly speaking, we only need to access a few ports on the network and from a handful of trusted networks.

+- Ports:
+  - TCP 22
+  - TCP 139
+  - TCP 445
+  - UDP 137
+  - UDP 139
+- Trusted networks:
+  - Your home public IP: `curl ipinfo.io`
+  - Wright State: `130.108.0.0/16`

 ## Part 3 - connect to share